-GCSE, two-year A-level or two-year IFP with sport is available for students with a talent for football or basketball.
-These programmes comprise academic lessons in the morning and football training at International House in the afternoon (2-5 afternoons) or basketball training at Manchester Giants.
+GCSE, two-year A-level or two-year IFP with sport is available for students with a talent for football, tennis or cycling.
+These programmes comprise academic lessons in the morning and sport training in the afternoon.

 Curriculum Policy and Principles